Guymer/wtzscb/README.md

 ## Dependencies

-"wtzscb" requires the following Python modules to be installed and available in your `PYTHONPATH`.
+WTZSCB requires the following Python modules to be installed and available in your `PYTHONPATH`.

 * [cartopy](https://pypi.org/project/Cartopy/)
 * [ephem](https://pypi.org/project/ephem/)